Campaigns

 Fairplay is here to put an end to that, and you can help us right now.

-Fairplay is leading the historic movement to pass the Kids Online Safety Act (KOSA), which would be the first major law to protect children online since 1998!
-The bill advanced out of the Senate by an overwhelming bipartisan majority of 91-3.
-Now we need to get it passed by the House and signed into law.
+Fairplay has helped lead the historic movement to pass the Kids Online Safety Act (KOSA), which would be the first major law to protect children online since 1998!

 Social media has fueled a mental health crisis and has even led to kids dying.
 But with KOSA, we have an opportunity to change that.
 This landmark bill would give children the protections they need online and force Big Tech companies to change their dangerous design features and exploitative business model.